-Operational Risk Management Framework ("ORMF")
+Operational risk management framework ("ORMF")

-Operational Risk means the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events, and includes Legal Risk.
-Operational Risk excludes Business and Reputational Risk.
-It forms a subset of the Bank's Non-Financial Risks, as does Reputational Risk.
+Operational Risk means the risk of loss stemming from inadequate or failed internal processes, people and systems or from external events.
+Operational risk includes legal risks, but excludes business and reputational risk and is embedded in all banking products and activities.
+Operational risk forms a subset of the Bank's Non-Financial Risks ("NFR").